s3cur3/browsey_http/README.md

 end
 ```

-Or you can crawl a page *plus* all the resources it embeds (images, CSS, JavaScript)
+Or you can download a page *plus* all the resources it embeds (images, CSS, JavaScript)
 in parallel using [`BrowseyHttp.get_with_resources/2`](http://hexdocs.codecodeship.com/browsey_http/0.0.3/BrowseyHttp.html#get_with_resources/2):

 ```elixir